Our Airborne Demo Makes Space Solar Energy a Reality

 1. It shows the core technical pieces play well together in the real world

 We set out to tackle the hardest parts of space solar energy, and prove each component could be integrated together.
-We moved our lasers out of the lab and into the real world, and paired them with optics built for aiming in real-world conditions (and aiming from an airplane is even harder than from a satellite, since an airplane (i) experiences turbulence and (ii) has a higher angular velocity relative to the ground site).
+Through the airborne campaign, we moved our lasers out of the lab and into the real world, and paired them with optics built for aiming in real-world conditions.
+Aiming from an airplane is even harder than from a satellite, since an airplane (i) experiences turbulence and (ii) has a higher angular velocity relative to the ground site.
 The technical challenges we overcame give us confidence as we move on to our LEO Pilot demonstration – we’ve already proven we can handle the hard parts.

 2. It completes the “proof of concept” phase of our roadmap